Recovery · Sleep

 On sleep tracking devices

 Wearables (Whoop, Oura, Garmin, Apple Watch) can provide useful sleep data when interpreted correctly.
-They are reasonable at detecting sleep duration and gross sleep stage patterns but less accurate at specific staging than clinical polysomnography.
-Use them to identify trends and outliers; an athlete consistently showing 5-6 hours is worth a conversation regardless of device accuracy.
-Look at 7-14 day rolling averages rather than nightly readings.
-And watch for athletes who develop anxiety around their sleep scores: sleep monitoring can sometimes create the problem it’s trying to solve.
+Use them to identify trends, not react to daily readings.
+Look at 7-14 day rolling averages.
+And watch for athletes who develop anxiety around their sleep scores: monitoring can sometimes create the problem it’s trying to solve.

 Continue Reading